 - Have the big dinner- at dinner time: This gives you time to cook all day!

-- Kitchen helpers (or not): Assign others easy tasks like salad duty, putting together the charcuterie or setting the table OR, let’s be honest, sometimes helpers require hand-holding, it’s okay to send everyone to another room to play games, watch football etc.!
+- Kitchen helpers (or not): Assign others easy tasks like healthy salad recipe duty, putting together the charcuterie or setting the table OR, let’s be honest, sometimes helpers require hand-holding, it’s okay to send everyone to another room to play games, watch football etc.!